 Relationships between partners sometimes experience challenges in much the same way that individuals do.
-In relationship therapy, Agnieszka supports all partners through challenging conversations and encourage space and understanding of each perspective.
+In relationship therapy, I support all partners through challenging conversations and encourage space and understanding of each perspective.

-In relationship therapy Agnieszka focuses on nourishing and guiding the relationship in order to help partners practice deepening connection and intimacy.
+In relationship therapy, I focus on nourishing and guiding the relationship in order to help partners practice deepening connection and intimacy.
 Difficulty with communication, lack of intimacy, betrayals of trust, challenges in parenting of children, can all be addressed in therapeutic conversations.